kuninethan95/dsc-phase-1-project/README.md

 - While November is typically a high grossing month, December and January reduce the Winter average.

 ## Outcomes and Recommendations
-- **Longer films outperform shorter films on average.** Consider releaseing a film with a runtime that exceeds 120 minutes.
+- **Longer films outperform shorter films on average.** Consider releasing a film with a runtime that exceeds 120 minutes.
 There also tends to be more high outliers in this duration category.
--  **Top directors from 2010-2019 have produced profitable films from a worldwide gross perpsective 100% of the time.** Consider hiring one of the top 20 directors suggested above.
+-  **Top directors from 2010-2019 have produced profitable films from a worldwide gross perspective 100% of the time.** Consider hiring one of the top 20 directors suggested above.
 - **Summer films outperform any other season.** May through July produce the highest worldwide grossing films on average.
 - **Long term consideration: produce a franchise.** Franchises earn more revenue than non-franchises.
 This may be partially due to organic marketing and loyal fanbases.